-TSB boss Paul Pester to stand down following IT failures
+TSB boss Paul Pester to step down following IT meltdown

 "Paul and the board have therefore agreed that this is the right time to appoint a new chief executive for TSB."

-Mr Pester said it had been a “privilege” to lead the bank, but admitted that the past few months have been “challenging for everyone at TSB”.
+Mr Pester said it had been a "privilege" to lead the bank, but admitted that the past few months have been "challenging for everyone at TSB."

-The announcement of Mr Pester’s departure comes just a day after TSB’s latest IT problems, with many customers again left unable to access their accounts.
+Mr Pester’s departure announcement comes just a day after TSB’s latest IT problems, with many customers left with no access to their accounts.

-Hundreds took to social media on Monday to complain about issues including “duplicate transactions”, while TSB said it was working to fix the issue.
+Hundreds shared their concerns on social media on Monday about issues including "duplicate transactions", while TSB said it was working on a fix.

 Mr Pester has come under particular fire after the recent bungled IT switch, with MPs on the influential Treasury Select Committee calling for him to be sacked.